devsoc-unsw/circles/README.md

 ### Populating the Database

-The first time you compose the application, or whenever you need to overwrite mongodb data, run `docker-compose run init-mongo`.
+The first time you compose the application, or whenever you need to overwrite mongodb data, run `docker-compose run --rm init-mongo`.
 This will create a utility container that connects to the database and writes in data scraped from the handbook.
+The container will be automatically removed after the overwriting process due to the `--rm` flag.

 ### Running Only the Backend